RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step2.md

 tiller-deploy-5d6cc99fc-45mwd           1/1       Running       0          128d
 ~~~~

 (Note.
-You will get different names, but a similar output should be printed)
+You will get different names and ages, but a similar output should be output)

 With this we have our cluster ready to be used.
+Pretty fast, right?